 Bedford in Bedford County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 20.064′ N, 79° 31.355′ W. Marker is in Bedford, Virginia, in Bedford County.
-Marker is at the intersection of East Main Street (Business U.S. 460) and Court Street, on the left when traveling east on East Main Street.
+37° 20.287′ N, 79° 31.463′ W. Marker is in Bedford, Virginia, in Bedford County.
+Marker can be reached from Avenel Avenue north of Burwell Way, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 129 E Main St, Bedford VA 24523, United States of America.
+Marker is at or near this postal address: 413 Avenel Avenue, Bedford VA 24523, United States of America.

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 30, 2011, by Bernard Fisher of Mechanicsville, Virginia.
 This page has been viewed 1,158 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on May 30, 2011, by Bernard Fisher of Mechanicsville, Virginia.